mgcarnevali/NvProfileSwitcher/README.md

 ## Multi-monitor support

-NvProfileSwitcher detects available NVIDIA displays and allows a profile to target a specific monitor.
+NvProfileSwitcher detects available NVIDIA displays and allows Windows and game profiles to store independent color settings for each monitor.

-Windows settings can also be stored separately for each configured display, allowing every monitor to return to its own desktop color profile when you leave a game.
+Selecting a different display shows the values saved specifically for that monitor.

+When a configured game becomes active, NvProfileSwitcher applies the saved game settings to the corresponding displays.
+When you leave the game, each monitor returns to its own saved Windows color profile.

 ## System tray